7 Steps to Answer the Harvard MBA, HBS Essay Question:

-When you’re putting together a successful Harvard MBA essay, the most valuable thing you can do is tell an Epic Story.
-Before I get into what that means, let’s clear one thing up: There is no set formula for getting into Harvard or writing the Harvard Essay.
+When you’re putting together a successful HBS essay, the most valuable thing you can do is tell an Epic Story.
+Before I get into what that means, let’s clear one thing up: There is no set formula for writing the Harvard essay.
 There’s no “right” way to do it, no “right” thing to say.
 But, take it from me, an Epic Life Story is the best thing you could possibly have in your application toolkit.

 What if I don’t have an Epic Story?

 If you’re afraid you don’t have what it takes to tell an Epic Story, let me let you in on a little secret: You do.
 It’s not about having the most page-turning life events under your belt—you don’t need to have cured cancer or sailed solo around the world, although that would be totally awesome if you did!—it’s about being human and sharing that essential, inspiring, loveable humanness with your reader in the most effective way possible.

 Each of us has an Epic Story to tell.
 Promise.
 You just have to dig deep and tap into it.
 So before you protest that your life (or your writing skills) just don’t fit the bill for this kind of thing, take a look at the foolproof steps I’ve put together below for how to tell an Epic Story and write your Best Harvard MBA Essay!

 1. Take a closer look at that HBS Essay Question; it’s not as open ended as you think!

 Let’s take a closer look at that question.
 Here’s the Harvard Business School essay prompt, straight from the horse’s mouth: “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?”
 And here are the essay tips HBS gives: “There is no word limit for this question.
 We think you know what guidance we’re going to give here.
 Don’t overthink, overcraft and overwrite.
 Just answer the question in clear language that those of us who don’t know your world can understand.”